ffund/digitaldivide/README.md

 ## Background

  There exists a digital divide between web developers and internet users in the United States.
 Some households do not have high-speed Internet avavilable in their area, or cannot pay for high-speed Internet.
 As a result, there is a lot of variation in Internet speed across households in the US.
-We see this in the image below, which shows the relative frequency of different download speeds of US households.
+We see this in the image below, which shows the relative frequency of different download speeds of US households sampled by the FCC as part of the Measuring Broadband America program [5].

+ ![varying speeds graph](https://github.com/csmithsalzberg/CodeRealisticTestbeds/blob/master/percentDLwithColor.png)

  Meanwhile, web developers and researchers usually have top-notch internet connections.
 This disparity is called the "digital divide".

- ![varying speeds graph](https://github.com/csmithsalzberg/CodeRealisticTestbeds/blob/master/percentDLwithColor.png)

  Internet researchers and developers mainly use high-speed home or university Internet connections to test new ideas, or they use dedicated infrastructure called "testbeds" that have good quality links [1].
 Sometimes they use a single device, or a small sample of machines to run tests, but these tests are done directly connected to university networks, which have much better speeds than most home users [2].